Road Network Guided Fine-Grained Urban Traffic Flow Inference: Experiments

 \subsubsection{Implementation Details}

-In this work, the proposed RATFM is implemented with the popular deep learning framework PyTorch \cite{paszke2019pytorch} on a Tesla V100 GPU.
-The channel number $C$ is set to 128 uniformly, while the radius $R$ of 1D convolutional layers is set to 4.
+In this work, the proposed RATFM is implemented with the popular deep learning framework PyTorch \cite{paszke2019pytorch}.
+Most of our hyper-parameter settings are the same as the default settings in UrbanFM \cite{liang2019urbanfm}.
+Specifically, the channel number $C$ is set to 128 uniformly, while the radius $R$ of 1D convolutional layers is set to 4.
 The filter weights of all layers are initialized by Xavier\cite{glorot2010understanding}.
-The learning rate is initialized to $2e-4$ and the decay ratio is $0.5$.
-The batch size is set to 8 for XiAn, 4 for ChengDu, and 4 for TaxiBJ-P1.
-Notice that, in the long-range road-aware inference module, we adopt $4{\times}4$ max-pooling layers for TaxiBJ-P1 to reduce the computational cost, since the resolution of TaxiBJ-P1 is much higher than that of the XiAn and ChengDu datasets.
-Adam\cite{kingma2014adam} is utilized to optimize our network by minimizing the Mean Absolute Percentage Error between the estimated fine-grained maps and the corresponding ground-truths.
-On each benchmark, we train the proposed RATFM with the training set and determine the hyperparameters (e.g., the training epoch number) with the validation set.
+The learning rate is initialized to 2e-4 and the decay ratio is $0.5$.
+The batch size is set to 8 for XiAn, 4 for ChengDu, and 4 for TaxiBJ.
+Notice that, in the long-range road-aware inference module, we adopt $4{\times}4$ max-pooling layers for TaxiBJ to reduce the computational cost, since the resolution of TaxiBJ is much higher than that of the XiAn and ChengDu datasets.
+Adam\cite{kingma2014adam} is utilized to optimize our network by minimizing the Mean Square Error between the estimated fine-grained maps and the corresponding ground-truths.
+On each benchmark, we train the proposed RATFM with the training set, and use the validation set to decide which epoch model to save.
 Finally, the well-trained model is evaluated on the testing set.